Do you have a question about your will? Yes, I have a Question

 If you are “joint” owners, you can convert to ownership “in common” relatively simply, by making a Deed of Severance and registering it at the Land Registry.

 The cost of making and registering a Deed of Severance is £150.
-It is also included with the Family Trust Will, which is in turn included in our Testamentary, Intermediate and Comprehensive Estate Plans.
+It is also included with the Family Trust Will and Life Interest Will.

 Read More Testimonials